-A lower demand for homes and a tightening of lending to investors played a big role in the price falls according to the ABS Chief Economist, Bruce Hockman.
+Lower demand for homes and a tightening of lending to investors played a big role in the price falls according to the ABS Chief Economist, Bruce Hockman.
 Regulators have progressively clamped down risky lending, such as interest-only mortgages.

-With around 40% of the Australians having interest-only mortgages, it’s a wise choice.
+With around 40% of Australians having interest-only mortgages, it’s a wise choice.
 The banks have toughen-up previously lax expense and income verification.

 The 2008 subprime crisis left many real estate owners empty-handed and prices fell enormously in places like the US.

-A booming Chinese economy
+A Booming Chinese Economy

 The economic climate plays a vital role in the real estate market.
 With a strong economy behind, the market continued to flourish.

-With tax benefits like above, Australians and foreigners have the opportunity to buy more expensive property, propping up prices even further.
+With tax benefits like above, Australians and foreigners have the opportunity to buy a more expensive property, propping up prices even further.

-Massive inflow of Chinese investors
+Massive Inflow of Chinese Investors

 Many have seen Australia as a perfect place to invest in tangible assets, considering it a safe zone.
 But many foreigners, especially Chinese, are now left out of the market due to new policies introduced by the Australian government.

-How will Australia’s property market perform in 2019?
+How will Australia’s property market perform in 2020?

-You probably wonder how each city has performed individually, as this plays an important role when analyzing real estate markets, and when making investment decisions.
+You probably wonder how each city has performed individually, as this plays an important role when analyzing real estate markets and when making investment decisions.